This spot has been added by

 Restaurants and accommodation nearby

-In Anse Dufour, about a 10-minutes footwalk from Anse Noire, a few snacks and local restaurants are dotted along the beach and the road alongside it, so you can get something to eat and drink at low prices, but the choice is limited.
+In Anse Dufour, about a 10-minute footwalk from Anse Noire, a few snacks and local restaurants are dotted along the beach and the road alongside it, so you can get something to eat and drink at low prices, but the choice is limited.

 • Level required Beginner